Danigan1/System-Admin-Homelab/README.md

 <img width="1792" alt="Screen Shot 2023-10-20 at 1 44 09 PM" src="https://github.com/Danigan1/System-Admin-Homelab/assets/107498392/de37f4fd-02f4-4392-98cd-9b41f8d44a51">

-# Network Configuration (within the virtual Machine)
+# Network Configuration (within the Windows Server virtual machine)

 Within the Windows Server, I began configuration of the two network adapters that were provisioned in virtual box

-For the **NAT** network adapter.
-I selected the option to "Obtain an IP address automatically."
-This meant that my server would dynamically receive an IP address.
-This dynamic assignment was ideal for connecting to the internet.
+For the **NAT network adapter**, I selected the option to **"Obtain an IP address automatically"** and **"Obtain DNS server automatically."** This decision meant that my server would dynamically receive its IP configuration from the NAT network.
+This dynamic assignment was ideal for connecting to the internet because it allowed the server to adapt to changes in network conditions seamlessly.

 Now, for the second network adapter, which was set as **internal,** I had to statically configure the IP settings.
 Here's what I applied: <br>